Skip to main content

 The office/dry lab and laboratory spaces each occupy a dedicated wing and share the same modular design principles, allowing for flexible and scalable usage and accommodating teams ranging from a single user to dozens.
 A cluster of laboratories are interlinked and can accommodate chemistry and biology research with support facilities all within one module.
 Configurable footprints give flexibility to accommodate the tenant's specific needs and growth and are supported by shared central facilities and specialist equipment such as NMR facilities.
 Co-location with the existing school of life sciences provides access to a range of specialist technology platforms.

-Unusually, the facility will be fully equipped with laboratory fit-outs on completion.
+Unusually, the facility completed fully equipped with laboratory fit-outs.
 This ‘science ready’ offering combined with continued access to facilities from the adjacent University of Dundee provides the perfect ecosystem to nurture the start ups as they grow, establishing a true incubator environment.

 Public art will feature in the development including the refurbishment and re-installation of an existing local sculpture, 'The Tall Ships', previously held in storage by the City Council.
 Combined with a colonnade which creates a welcoming public space at the building’s front, it creates a strong sense of place and arrival.